 - Creates fatty, cheesy, and waxy consistency; Contains Hexanoic Acid which can be irritant.

 In skincare, Coconut Oil in its "fractionated" form is the most widely used and distributed.
-Unlike the jars of solid Coconut Oil we may find at the grocery store, Fractionated Coconut Oil never solidifies due to temperature change.
+Unlike the jars of solid Coconut Oil we may find at the grocery store, Fractionated Coconut Oil never solidifies when temperatures drop.
 It just stays in a liquid state!
-This makes it easier to incorporate in your skincare formulas, or to just use it straight from the dropper!
+This makes it easier to incorporate in your skincare formulas, or to use it straight from the dropper!